 Packing Cubes for organizations

-Packing cubes are great for keeping your backpack organized and separate different types of clothes.
+Packing cubes are great for keeping your backpack organized and separate different types of clothes and making sure you pack your favorite men’s ultra soft flowy tee.
 The packing cubes that’s been recommended by a lot of travelers are Eagle Creek Travel Gear Pack-It Cube Set.
 Apparently they are light and can withstand long-term travel.
 Unfortunately I couldn’t find them in Australia.
 I ended up buying Ikea- Upptäcka Packing Bag which worked out perfect for me.
 I haven’t had the chance to test their durability though.
 When purchasing packing cubes it is important to get cubes of different sizes so it fits in your bag nicely like a Lego.

 Base-Layers & Tops